fireflycons/kubernetes-the-hard-way/docs/04-certificate-authority.md

 PKI generated correctly!
 ```

-If there are any errors, please review above steps and the re-verify
+If there are any errors, please review above steps and then re-verify

 ## Distribute the Certificates